Matt Urban: Military service

 The U.S. Army service records for Urban use both "Matt Urban" and "Matty Louis (L.) Urbanowitz".
 The name "Matt Louis Urban" was engraved on the front of his original white Arlington National Cemetery headstone.
 His current and private grave monument at Arlington National Cemetery uses the name "Matt L. Urban".

 Urban was commissioned a second lieutenant of infantry in the U.S. Army on May 22, 1941, and entered active duty on July 2, 1941, at Fort Bragg, North Carolina.
 He first assignment was as a platoon leader of D Company, 2nd Battalion, 60th Infantry Regiment, 9th Infantry Division.
 While at Fort Bragg, he founded the newsletter for the 60th Infantry.

 World War II

 Urban served as a first lieutenant and captain in six campaigns during World War II, and was severely wounded his seventh time while charging an enemy machine gun position on 3 September 1944, in Belgium.
 He was promoted to first lieutenant on February 1, 1942, captain on April 30, 1943, major on October 2, 1944, and lieutenant colonel on October 2, 1945.
 He was medically retired from the U.S. Army on February 26, 1946.

 Beginning at Fort Bragg, Urban served as a platoon leader.
-During the war he was a morale/special services officer, a platoon leader, a company executive officer and company commander, and a battalion executive officer and battalion commander of the 60th Infantry Regiment, 9th Infantry Division ("Old Reliables").
+During the war he was a morale/special services officer, a platoon leader, a company executive officer and company commander, and a battalion executive officer and battalion commander of the 60th Infantry Regiment (the "Go Devils"), 9th Infantry Division ("Old Reliables").